 It is important to understand whether you need to process the user's requests to the server and put them in the queue, which will be dispatched to the server when connection is restored, or ignore all actions and block all requests.
 The second option is simpler.
 For the first one, you need to think how to organize the action queue, what to do if there are two similar requests, and how to process these requests on the server in case of conflicts with the current state.

-2. The application is in the tray/minimized/inactive.
-In this case, we can process all incoming notifications and, for example, update the counter of new incoming ones without sending the request to the server.
+- The application is in the tray/minimized/inactive: In this scenario, the application can process all incoming notifications without sending a request to the server.
+For instance, the application can update the counter of new incoming notifications without interrupting the user's current task.

 Since the notifications are created on the server, it is always possible to decide what data we need for a particular kind of notification.
 So, depending on the type of the received notification, you can process it differently: split into system and user notifications.